khushboocodes/QuickDesk/README.md

 ---

+## 🌟 Overview
+QuickDesk is a modern, AI-assisted helpdesk ticketing platform designed to streamline support workflows for users, agents, and admins.
+It provides an intuitive user interface for submitting issues, intelligent suggestions to assist in ticket creation, and role-based dashboards to manage, resolve, and monitor tickets efficiently.

+---

 ## 🎯 Key Goals
 - Fast creation and tracking of support tickets.
 - Crowd-prioritization via upvotes to surface common issues.